 However, an experienced thru-hiker I meet early on (around mile 104) tells me that the hike from Kennedy Meadows to VVR is “a tough thing to do”, but that “it is incredible to go 176 mi (284 km) without seeing a road, power-line, or signs of civilization”.

 He also shares that the hike over Kearsarge Pass (where many hikers choose to hike out and resupply) is no cakewalk (you gain 1,235 ft / 376 m and then descend 2,564 ft / 781 m over 7.6 mi / 12.2 km over to get to a remote trailhead you need to hitch 13 mi / 20.9 km down from and back to).

 “Guess I'm going straight to VVR” I decide, not wanting to hike up and down (and then up and down again) an extra mountain pass (also because I'm already trying to get this whole PCT thing over with as quickly as possible).

-I expect to be on-trail nine days (including departure and arrival days) before hitting VVR – my longest stretch between resupplies.
-My bear canister is literally packed as full as it can get, and I leave out my first day's food maximize space.
+I expect to be on trail nine days (including departure and arrival days) before hitting VVR – my longest stretch between resupplies.
+My bear canister is literally packed as full as it can get, and I leave out my first day's food to maximize space.

 I'm a little worried about this stretch since I have never been hiking in alpine wilderness and everything I've read says to expect a dramatic fall in mileage once in the Sierra.
 To make it there with the food I've packed I will need to average 20 mi / 32 km a day – my average until this point is 19.36 mi / 31.15 km.